Webinars

 Preparing for the MRCS Part B: Communication and Applied Sciences - Thursday 5 June from 6pm

-HandsFirst3 Webinar - Friday 13 June 2025, from 8am
+HandsFirst3 Webinar - Friday 13 June 2025 from 8am

 Join us for the HandsFirst3 QI Collaborative webinar, led by Mrs. Sarah Tucker, Clinical Lead.
 This session will outline the collaborative's goals, project approach, and the benefits of participation.

+HandsFirst3 is a partnership between the British Society for Surgery of the Hand (BSSH) and the British Association of Hand Therapists (BAHT).
 The project aims to improve hand trauma care standards as set out in BSSH, BAHT and British Orthopaedic Association standards by bringing together hospital teams to seek improvements through rapid cycles of change and sharing best practices.

-Sites will receive support from clinical and QI experts through coaching sessions, online meetings, webinars, email support, and group collaborative meetings.
+Participating trusts and health boards will receive support from clinical and QI experts through coaching sessions, online meetings, webinars, email support, and group collaborative meetings.

 Our expert panel includes:

-⦁ Mrs. Sarah Tucker - Clinical Lead
+- Mrs. Sarah Tucker - Clinical Lead

-⦁ Ruth Colville - QI Consultant
+- Ruth Colville - QI Consultant

-⦁ Maureen McGeorge - QI Consultant
+- Maureen McGeorge - QI Consultant

 Becoming an RCS England Examiner - Tuesday 24 June from 12.30pm

 Are you looking to give back to the surgical profession and support the next generation of surgeons?
 RCS England is delighted to be expanding our exam centres, both in the UK and internationally, and is therefore looking for current or retired surgeons to join our valued Court of Examiners.
 Join this free webinar to find out more about becoming an RCS England MRCS examiner.
 You will hear from the RCS England Exams Team, who will cover what is involved in life as an examiner, give you tips on preparing for the role and provide insights into the exam process, requirements and expectations.
-Plus, you will have the opportunity to ask any questions you may have in the Q&A session.
-Register here.
+Plus, you will have the opportunity to ask any questions in the Q&A session.

 SUPPORT Improvement Collaborative Recruitment - Wednesday 25 June from 6pm